dmmlynarczyk/learn/azure/video-notes/deploy-and-manage-azure-compute-resources.md

 ## Azure App Services

 **Azure App Service**: is a Platform-as-a-Service (PaaS) offering that lets you deploy and host web applications, APIs, and mobile backends without managing the underlying servers or infrastructure.
 You just upload your code (in languages like .NET, Java, Python, Node.js, PHP) and Azure handles the scaling, patching, and maintenance automatically.
+- Some runtime stacks will only work on Windows such as ASP.NET, while Ruby will only work with Linux.
+Common runtime stacks include:
+  - ASP.NET V4.8 = **Windows**
+  - Node 16 LTS = **Windows & Linux**
+  - PHP 8.2 = **Linux**
+  - Python 3.10 = **Linux**
+  - Java 11 = **Windows & Linux**
+- Depending on your App Service Plan you may not be able to add a staging slot for your application.
+If this happens you can upgrade your App Service plan to a Standard or Premium tier.

 **Zone Redundancy**: an App Service can be deployed as a zone redundant service in the regions that support it.
 This is a deployment time only decision.  *You cannot make an App Service plan zone redundant after it has been deployed.*  You must have a premium pricing plan selected in order to be able to utilize zone redundancy.